 Eur.Ing.
 Professor COLIN ROBERTS LL.M Resources Law & Policy (Dundee), P.G.Dip.
-International Commercial Arbitration (QMULondon), B.Eng Mining Engineering (WASM-Curtin), P.Eng, C.Eng, C.Pet.Eng, C.Sci, FIMMM, FEI, FSAIMM, FAIE, FAusIMM(CP), FCIArb, FDBF, FAVE(Master), MAIA, MCIM, MIEAust, SPE, SME possesses over 40 years of multi-disciplinary resource industry experience.
+International Commercial Arbitration (QMULondon), Juris Doctor, GDLP, B.Eng Mining Engineering (WASM-Curtin), P.Eng, C.Eng, C.Pet.Eng, C.Sci, FIMMM, FEI, FSAIMM, FAIE, FAusIMM(CPMan), FAIADR, FCIArb, MCIM, MIEAust, SPE, SME possesses over 50 years of multi-disciplinary resource industry experience.

-Professor Roberts’ current interests include, but are not limited to the fields resources law and policy and mitigation of sovereign risk, international commercial and investment arbitration; alternative dispute resolution (ADR); natural resource exploration and exploitation; major project development; foreign direct investment (FDI) in the developing world; international trade and investment law; transnational business; competition law; law of the sea; governance and globalisation.
-His major geographical regions of interest and expertise are: Africa; Europe; Central, Southern and Eastern Asia and the Australia-Pacific.
+Professor Roberts’ current interests and activities include, but are not limited to, the fields of resources policy and mitigation of sovereign risk, international commercial and investment arbitration; alternative dispute resolution (ADR); natural resource exploration, exploitation and feasibility; major project development; foreign direct investment (FDI) in the developing world; international trade and investment law; transnational business; competition law; law of the sea; governance and globalisation.
+His major geographical regions of interest and expertise are Africa, Eastern Europe, EU countries, Central, Southern and Eastern Asia and the Australia-Pacific.

-Prior to his current positions, he has been the general manager/partner of RSG Global/Coffey Mining; the Centre for International Dispute Resolution and Management (CIDRAM); the deputy director and commercial director of the CEPMLP, University of Dundee; director of the CEPMLP MBA Programme in Resource Management; leader of the CEPMLP Africa Programme, director of the CEPMLP LLM Programme in International Dispute Resolution and Management and adviser in his areas of expertise, to the Commonwealth Secretariat, London.
+Prior to his current positions, he has been the general manager/partner of RSG Global/Coffey Mining – a major resource feasibility practice; the Centre for International Dispute Resolution and Management (CIDRAM); the deputy director and commercial director of the CEPMLP, University of Dundee; director of the CEPMLP MBA Programme in Resource Management; leader of the CEPMLP Africa Programme, director of the CEPMLP LLM Programme in International Dispute Resolution and Management and adviser in his areas of expertise, to the Commonwealth Secretariat, London.

-In addition to the above, he is a member of the London Court of International Arbitration (LCIA); the International Bar Association (IBA): Section on Energy, Environmental, Natural Resources & Infrastructure Law and Dispute Resolution; the Association of International Petroleum Negotiators (AIPN); the American Arbitration Association (AAA) Panel of Neutrals, Energy Arbitrators List and the Human Rights Institute (HRI).
+In addition to the above, Colin is a member of the London Court of International Arbitration (LCIA); Patron of the International Bar Association (IBA): Section on Energy, Environmental, Natural Resources & Infrastructure Law and Dispute Resolution; the Association of International Petroleum Negotiators (AIPN); the American Arbitration Association (AAA) Panel of Neutrals, Energy Arbitrators List and the Human Rights Institute (HRI).

 It has been his honour to represent Australia in a diplomatic capacity, acting as the Australian Consular Warden in Zambia.
 His name has also been recommended to the Permanent Court of Arbitration (PCA) in The Hague, as both an arbitrator and a scientific expert relating to natural resources and/or the environment.

-Professor Roberts is proud to have made some milestone achievements in his career: notably his involvement advising in the early stages of peace negotiations between the government of the Republic of Sudan and the Sudan Peoples Liberation Army/Movement (SPLA/M) and the Northern Democratic Alliance (NDA); the key driver in the CEPMLP winning the “Queen’s Award for Enterprise in International Trade”; as successful mediator facilitating the settlement of a US$311 million claim, in one of the first major Investor – State Mediations, and numerous negotiations on behalf of a sovereign states to secure FDI.
-The most recent negotiations were for two major resource projects with initial investment valued at US$5 billion and US$18 billion respectively, of which, the former is complete and the latter is approaching finalisation.
+Professor Roberts is proud to have made some milestone achievements in his career: notably his involvement advising in the early stages of peace negotiations between the government of the Republic of Sudan and the Sudan Peoples Liberation Army/Movement (SPLA/M) and the Northern Democratic Alliance (NDA); the key driver in the CEPMLP winning the “Queen’s Award for Enterprise in International Trade”; as successful mediator facilitating the settlement of a US$311 million claim, in one of the first major Investor – State Mediations, and numerous negotiations on behalf of sovereign states to secure FDI.
+Two quite significant negotiations were for two major resource projects with initial investment valued at US$5 billion and US$18 billion respectively.

-Professor Roberts dedicates a great proportion of his time attracting foreign direct investment (FDI) to host-states susceptible to the poverty trap that threatens systemic terrorism and poor governance.
+Professor Roberts dedicates a great proportion of his time in conflict and post-conflict states, helping to attract foreign direct investment (FDI) to host-states susceptible to the poverty trap, the threat of systemic terrorism and poor governance.
 He argues that FDI, made attractive through treaties and viable dispute resolution mechanisms therein, should in turn; create an environment where poverty, terror and subsequent unrest in all its forms are rendered irrelevant.
-He contributes 25% of his time pro bono publico, and works in common, civil and Shari’ah legal jurisdictions in close association with colleagues in Australia, England, Northern Ireland, Scotland, Mauritania, Pakistan, Bulgaria, Uganda, Kosovo and Somalia.
+He contributes in excess of 25% of his time pro bono publico, and works in common, civil and شريعة (Shari’ah) legal jurisdictions in close association with colleagues in Australia, England, Northern Ireland, Scotland, Mauritania, Pakistan, Bulgaria, Kosovo and Uganda.

-After military service, Professor Roberts started his 40-plus year career in architecture and major construction.
+After military service, Professor Roberts started his 50-plus year career in major construction.
 He later entered the resource industry as a drill crewmember, working his way up through the ranks to board level.
 Professor Roberts was involved in the discovery and development of numerous world-class mineral and petroleum deposits.
 Subsequently, he spent five years in academia at Curtin University’s Western Australian School of Mines, studying and lecturing in mining, petroleum and core engineering subjects.
-The remaining years were spent mainly in the drilling and production sector, working as an engineer at various levels in design, operational, managerial and executive positions negotiating and directing major projects with values exceeding US$1 billion (NPV) in the mining and petroleum industries throughout the Australia-Pacific region, Europe, the Middle East, Central, Southern and Eastern Asia, with the six years prior to the CEPMLP, as managing director and general manager of a Layne Christensen, a world major resources services company throughout Africa.
+The remaining years were spent mainly in the drilling and production sector, working as an engineer at various levels in production, design, operational, managerial and executive positions negotiating and directing major projects with values exceeding US$ multi-billion (NPV) in the mining and petroleum industries throughout the Australia-Pacific region, Europe, the Middle East, Central, Southern and Eastern Asia, with the six years prior to the CEPMLP, as managing director and general manager of Stanley Mining Services, a fully-owned subsidiary of NASDAQ listed – Layne Christensen, a world major resources services company throughout Africa.
+In this role, he led exploration and production in projects in 30 African countries; mainly in the copper, gold, water and petroleum sectors.

 Professor Roberts has served, and is serving on the boards of numerous companies, some of which are listed below: